 The quarterback situation will figure itself out.
 Jarrett Guarantano is good enough to handle the gig, but if someone else rises up and takes over, that just means the competition level was just that good.
 But it won’t matter all that much if the way-young receiving corps isn’t great.

 There’s a ton of talent from the recruiting class along with some nice parts that looked okay last year, but Palmer has to become the No. 1 guy.
 He finished second on the team with 34 catches for 457 yards and a score, but he has the deep play ability to do more.
 The team needs his veteran presence as the go-to guy.

 Key Game To The Tennessee Volunteers Season

-Losing 13 straight to Alabama stinks, and it would be a massive deal if the Vols could beat Oklahoma to start the season, but taking out Florida in the SEC opener would be massive.
+Losing 13 straight to Alabama stinks, but taking out Florida in the regular season finale would be massive.

 2019 Tennessee Fun Stats